Appropriate Group Size

 The marker activity often used for word counting can be adapted for use in counting syllables.
 Teachers can provide each child with tokens and two or three horizontally connected boxes drawn on a sheet of paper.
 The children place a token in each box from left to right as they hear each syllable in a word.

 This activity teaches student to separate words into syllables.
-Students move syllables around to create new “silly” words which gives them practice manipulating different sounds.
+Students move syllables around to create new “silly” words, giving them practice manipulating different sounds.
+Jumping syllables ›

 Find many more syllable activities developed by the Florida Center for Reading Research.